 THERE are signs in the sky, and none of them peaceful.
 The CZAR, addressing his children at Moscow, proclaims that God is with the right.
 He is not less a Pagan than the ARCHBISHOP OF CANTERBURY.
 We fight in this war, under the protection of rival deities, as did the assailants and defenders of Troy.
-The English thank Heaven for its especial interference in their favour-though they were beaten at the Redan.
+The English thank Heaven for its respecial interference in their favour-though they were beaten at the Redan.
 The French, who gained the victory, are assured that Providence gained it for them, though they had the best position (and disposition) on the their conduct that they may preserve their day of the assault.
-ALEXANDER THE SEconp, however, utters grateful ejaculations directed against Russia have no tendency to to his particular Providence, which had no- shake the basis of her absolutism, or to loosen thing to do with the French at the Korniloff her hold on the conquered provinces of Eu-Bastion, or with the wearied regiments flung rope.
+ALEXANDER THE SE- relations with legitimacy.
+The blows hitherto conp, however, utters grateful ejaculations directed against Russia have no tendency to to his particular Providence, which had no- shake the basis of her absolutism, or to loosen in Hungary, can nowhere concentrate thing to do with the French at the Korniloff her hold on the conquered provinces of Eu- his powers.
+Prussia, in the agonies of Bastion, or with the wearied regiments flung rope.
 France follows a similar course.
-With upon the bloody Redan; but accompanied the exception of her Italian intrigues, which Holy Russia across the Harbour, and settled have already caused a flaw in the Napoleonic down in the Star Battery.
-This accommo- alliance, she labours only to confirm the dating Providence may shortly betake itself to Nicholaieff; or whithersoever else Prince south.
-Austrian co-operation is desired as a GORTSCHAKOFF may be driven by the Allies.
+With reaction, awaits a coup d'état, and its upon the bloody Redan; but accompanied the exception of her Italian intrigues, which consequences.
+The little governments of Holy Russia across the Harbour, and settled have already caused a flaw in the Napoleonie down in the Star Battery.
+This accommo- alliance, she labours only to confirm the dating Providence may shortly betake itself government of the sabre in the west and to Nicholaieff; or whithersoever else Prince South.
+Austrian co-operation is desired as a GORTSCHAKOFF may be driven by the Allies. counterpoise to the co-operation of England.